 - Have everything ready the night before.
 Have all of your bags and suitcases ready to go before you go to bed.
-There’s nothing worse than last-minute stress in the morning, and if you’re pretty sure you have everything the night before, you can miss this huge headache.
+There’s nothing worse than last-minute stress in the morning, and if you’re pretty sure you have everything the night before, do your homework online, as you can miss this huge headache.

 - Paper sacks and boxes are your friends.
 Pack up most of your miscellaneous items in paper sacks and boxes.
 The US Postal Service offers free boxes which you could use to carry a lot of stuff.

 - Unpack the heavy stuff first.
 If you’re bringing up a hulking mini-fridge, a large bulky TV, and a huge microwave, take those to your dorm first.
 Heavy items are the worst to carry, and you’ll be glad you’ve got the worst done.

 - Stay hydrated and cool.
 In hot areas, your college move in is going to be exhausting and hot.
 Drink a lot of water and try your best to stay cool.
 Dress appropriately.
 Especially if you have chosen, for example, to study physiotherapy, hydration is key.

 - Move everything at once.
 Don’t split up your unloading any more than you have to.
 Make as few trips to the car as possible, and do them all one after another instead of splitting them up throughout the day.

 - Meet your RA.
 Introduce yourself, shake hands, and try to become a bit friendly.
 Your RA can be your best friend or your worst nightmare, and it’s best to start off on a good foot.
 Later on, making friends with your teaching assistant is also crucial!

 - Leave some extra time.
 Things can (and do!) go wrong — you may realize you forgot something important, or a line might take longer than you thought.
 If you plan to give yourselves extra time, you’ll be more prepared to handle any unexpected bumps.